 To ensure that the dough is extra cold, once I’ve cut out the scones and put them on the baking sheet, I like to put them in the fridge for about 15 minutes so that all of the ingredients in the dough can be cold.
 You don’t have to do this step, but it’s just something I like to do.

-Step 8: Brush the top of each uncooked scone with heavy cream before sprinkling with course sugar and before putting them in the oven.
+Step 8: Brush the top of each uncooked scone with heavy cream before sprinkling with coarse sugar and before putting them in the oven.

 If you don’t have any heavy cream left, you can make a quick egg-wash using one egg yolk mixed with a Tablespoon of water.